June 5, 2019

 Don't worry about proper grammar or spelling, simply try to get as many of your thoughts onto paper as possible.
 Take a break and then come back to what you've written.
 See if you can identify common themes or discover interesting ideas you'd like to pursue further.

-Whether you want to create stunning poetry like Oscar Wilde or produce bestselling fiction works with Random House publishing, understanding writing methods and how to improve your skills can help you achieve your goal.
+Whether you want to create stunning poetry like Oscar Wilde, become a novelist like Toni Morrison, or produce bestselling fiction works with Random House publishing, understanding writing methods and how to improve your skills can help you achieve your goal.
+The best writer understand their own writing style and use hard work and trade tools to improve their skills.
 These tips can help you improve everything from standard documents to bold initiatives.
+If you're looking for more help when it comes to improving your SEO writing, check out our free guide to growing organic traffic.
+The online course offers tips from experienced writers and SEO experts including writing tips, tools, and techniques to increase your reach.

 Jump into your writing career and join our database of freelance writers at The Writer Finder.
 Simply fill out our sign-up form and we'll reach out to you when new opportunities arise that are a good fit for your skill set.
 While most opportunities are focused on the United States market, we do occasionally have opportunities for jobs in different languages including German and Spanish.